aws-samples/iot-secure-tunneling-demo/docs/test-multiplex.md

 3. Once the request arrives on the local proxy running in destination mode on the device, it is forwarded to the local ssh daemons running on port 22.

 On the second terminal windown on Cloud9 (the first one is running the local proxy in source mode) and run the following command:

+Type in *secure-tunnel-demo-multiplex* and press *Enter* when prompted to enter thing name.

 ```
 cd ~/environment/iot-secure-tunneling/